tkm404/week4-ICR/README.md

 Test: "For each topping beyond the first, it should increase the price by 1."
 Code: smallPizza.addToppings("sausage");
 Expected Output: Pizza {size: "small", toppings: ["pepperoni", "sausage"], price: 6}

+//

+Describe: Pizza.yourPizza();
+Test: "It should return a string of all the current pizza's properties."
+Code: smallPizza.yourPizza();
+Expected Output: "small pizza with pepperoni for $5."